dmhighland/Highland_Partner_API_Docs/README.md

 **PUT /b2b/company**

-This creates a company entitiy and assigns a company ID.
+This creates a company entity and assigns a company ID.

 ## Acquire eSIM

-With a company ID assignd, the partner may call this API to acquire an eSIM:
+With a company ID assigned, the partner may call this API to acquire an eSIM:

 **POST /b2b/sim/acquire**

-This API doesn't require specific eSIM ID, as the system will automatically assign the next available eSIM with the provided company ID.
+This API doesn't require a specific eSIM ID, as the system will automatically assign the next available eSIM with the provided company ID.

 The LPA code and installation bar code URL will be returned as part of the response.
 The bar code is good for 3 days after activation.

-If the partner knows a given eSIM id, another API call may assigne that eSIM ID to the given company ID.
+If the partner knows a given eSIM id, another API call may assign that eSIM ID to the given company ID.

 **POST /b2b/sim/acquire/simid**